BarisAlbayrakIEEE/StructuralAnalysis/README.md

 - structural analysis result (SAR).

 All of these interfaces shall satisfy the above interfaces in order to:
-- be stored by the DCG,
+- be stored by the DAG,
 - suffice the UI interactions,
 - suffice the SP interactions and
 - suffice the DB interactions.
 - suffice the FE interactions.

-Hence, the CS shall form a class hierarchy which roots to a base class visualizing the interfaces defined in the previous sections (e.g. IDCG).
+Hence, the CS shall form a class hierarchy which roots to a base class visualizing the interfaces defined in the previous sections (e.g. IDAG).

 ```
 // ~/src/system/ICS.h